rsarwas/aoc/to_do.md

   like problem), find computer solution
 * 2021-24:
   Find fully automated solution.
-Solved by "reverse compiling" the input file and then manual analyse and trial and error.
+Solved by "reverse compiling" the input file and then manual analysis and trial and error.